apache/pulsar-site/docs/administration-isolation-bookie.md

 ```
 ### Enable region-aware placement policy on the auto-recovery instances (pods)

-Configure the following fields in the `conf/bookkeeper.conf` file.
+To enable region-aware placement policy on the auto-recovery instances, configure the following fields in the `conf/bookkeeper.conf` file.

 ```properties
 ensemblePlacementPolicy=org.apache.bookkeeper.client.RegionAwareEnsemblePlacementPolicy